It’s is true that the learning universe comes with a bunch of terms. The ADDIE training model, however, is one of the essentials.

 5. Finally, E for Evaluation

 The moment you’ve all been waiting for.
-The time to answer the “what is the final step in the ADDIE training process” question, guys!
+The time to answer the “what is the final step in the ADDIE training process” question.

 Don’t believe, even for a second, that when we’re talking about evaluation, we’re talking about you evaluating learners.
 You are being assessed, too!
 This is the power of ADDIE.
 That you can actually monitor results, improve yourself, and become a better instructional designer.
-If you feel something’s not right, you can just revise it.
+And if you find out that something’s not right, you can just revise it.

 A quick fix to see how good or bad your course performed is to ask your very own learners.

-Put a survey at the end of your course and ask them about their experience, what they have learned so far, what suggestions they might have, and more.
+Add a post-training evaluation survey to the end of your course and ask them about their experience.
+What did they lean?
+Do they have any suggestions?
 Identify any gaps you need to fill and address them right away, either in this specific course or in future ones.

 The benefits of the ADDIE training model (and ONE disadvantage)

-We know that presenting the benefits for a model that’s universally accepted feels like trying to convince you that Michael Jackson was a great performer.
-Or that Mariah Carey’s voice has left the building.
-They’re all too obvious!
+We know that presenting the benefits for a model that’s universally accepted feels like trying to convince you of the truth.

 But, in case you’re brand new to instructional design, here’s a brief list of the advantages of the ADDIE instructional design model:

 - First, with ADDIE you never get lost.
-The structure is so on-point that instructors know what action they need to take before you move to another one.
+The structure is so on-point that instructors know what action they need to take before they move to another one.

 - It’s great for online, offline, and blended learning.